-While it is a great option to change the bullet styles in PowerPoint 2010, sometimes you don't want to really change just the bullets themselves -- you might want to alter the size of the bullet so that it is somewhat smaller or larger than the text before which it is placed.
+While it is a great option to change the bullet styles in PowerPoint 2010, sometimes you don't want to really change just the bullets themselves.
+You might want to alter the size of the bullet so that it is somewhat smaller or larger than the text before which it is placed.
 Or maybe you need a particular color to be used for the bullets?
-Most of the time, the defaults actually work best -- but just in case you want to make these changes, this is how you will go about the whole process:
+Most of the time, the defaults work best.
+But just in case you want to make these changes, this is how you will go about the whole process:

-- Open the presentation, navigate to the slide where you want to make these changes, and select the bulleted text.
+- Open PowerPoint 2010, navigate to the slide where you want to make these changes, and select the bulleted text.
 If you want to make these changes to all the bullets in the text placeholder, you can select the entire placeholder by clicking on the edge of the placeholder (see Figure 1).

 Figure 1: Slide with bulleted text